-The seminar will be divided in two parts:
+The seminar has two parts:

 Specific Objectives: